Ethics approval overview

 - Research which involves animals -this should be reviewed by AWERB (Animal Welfare and Ethical Review Body) which provides guidance for Regulation and oversight of animal research

 - Projects which involve the NHS (NHS patients, data) - these should be considered by the HRA Research Ethics Committees.

-- If the project is educational research or an educational review/evaluation that you may want to publish - this should be reviewed by (EERP) Education Ethics Review Process for more information please visit The EERP process page.*
+- If the project is educational research, an educational review/evaluation, or pedagogic research* that you may want to publish - this should be reviewed by (EERP) Education Ethics Review Process for more information please visit The EERP process page.**